smarticoai/public-api/docs/api/classes/WSAPIStore.md

   transient failure; show a "try again later" message.
 - `106` — label mismatch detected before the purchase transaction (e.g. cross-label item id).
 From a consumer perspective: the item is not purchasable by this user.
-Not currently a member of the public `BuyStoreItemErrorCode` enum.
 - `11000` (`SHOP_NO_BALANCE`) — insufficient **points** balance.
   Show an insufficient-balance message that names how many points are missing (`price - current_points_balance`).
 The Buy button on the